How to Select Footwear Materials

 Open-cell foam is generally softer, these foams are made of Polyurethane plastic.
-This type of foam is commonly known as “KF or KFF” foam.
+One common type of this foam that is commonly used and referenced is “KF or KFF” foam.
 Open-cell foam is available in different densities and in almost any thickness and color.
-Open-cell foam is used in the tongues and collars of shoes.
-Thin sheets of PU foam are used to back fabric in most shoes uppers.
+Open-cell foam is used in the tongues and collars of shoes and thin sheets of PU foam are used to back fabric in most shoe uppers.
 PU foam allows the stitches to sink in and gives mesh some extra support while reducing wrinkles.

 Reticulated foam is the most open style of foam.
 This type is often used for ventilation features.

 Closed-cell foam is generally denser.
 Midsoles of shoes are all made from closed cell foam.
 Midsole foam is covered the article Outsole Design.
-Common Closed cell foams include EVA (ethyl vinyl acetate), PE (Polyethylene), SBR Styrene butadiene rubber), PU (Polyurethane), Latex, and Neoprene are the most common types.
-Each has its own properties.
-EVA foam is used for backing mesh materials, 2mm sheet EVA will make the fabric waterproof.
-Neoprene and SBR are used when elastic properties required.
-Latex is common for collar linings.
-PE foam is very light but not so durable so its use is limited.
+Common Closed cell foams include EVA (ethyl vinyl acetate), PE (Polyethylene), SBR Styrene butadiene rubber), PU (Polyurethane), Latex, and Neoprene, each with their own properties.
+EVA foam is used for backing mesh materials, and 2mm sheet EVA will make the fabric waterproof.
+Neoprene and SBR are used when elastic properties required, while Latex is common for collar linings.
+PE foam is very light but not so durable, making its use more limited.

 What is the best material for shoes?

+Do you want to learn What are Nike shoes made of?
 How many materials are in a pair of sneakers?
-How to Select footwear Materials is discussed at length in the book How Shoes are Made.
+How to select footwear materials is discussed at length in the book How Shoes are Made.
 This book contains a shoe material list and suppliers.
-Check out Chapters 17, 18, 19, 20 and 22.
+Check out Chapters 17, 18, 19, 20, and 22.

 How Shoes are Made.